mobilerast/ssr-generator/readme.md

 I developed this repo to have rendered pages from my Angular apps.

-And served that rendered content to the "search engines" by specifiying  useragents.
+And served that rendered content to the "search engines" by specifying user-agents.